minprog/uva-prog-ai/20 Problem sets/40 Hangman/10 Hangman.md

   something like Wheel of Fortune, in which the single word is replaced by a common phrase and in which you have to buy vowels.
 * Use your imagination!

+## Submit

+* You can make a zip with the required files by running the following command in a terminal.

+        make submit

+    You can submit a problem set multiple times, we always grade at the last submission before the deadline.
+Make sure to submit all files when you resubmit, not only the files that changed.

+* Go to the submit tab and send your ZIP-file to us.
+After the weekend, you'll see if you got a grade or if your submission was rejected.

+* In all cases, ask your assistant for feedback on the problem set during the lab sessions.
+This is how you learn!